jhn-nt/phenotypes_of_care/README.md

 ## Reproducibility

-Results are deterministic given the same data, the pinned package versions in `requirements.txt`, and the fixed random seed (42).
+Results are fully reproducible given the same data, the package versions pinned in `requirements.txt`, and random seed 42.
+Primary AUROC estimates use pooled out-of-fold predictions and are robust to seed choice; seed 42 is fixed for exact numerical reproduction only.